-The Government’s much-leaked and soon to be published Integrated Rail Review is expected to announce that Leeds will get its long overdue tram network, whilst cutting back the HS2 Eastern leg.
+The Government’s Integrated Rail Review announced that Leeds and West Yorkshire will get their long overdue Mass Transit system.
 Proposed West Yorkshire mass transit network.
 Image by West Yorkshire Combined Authority.

 COP26: “They cut air passenger duty for polluting aeroplanes, have frozen fuel duty for motorists again and again, but if you want to take the green option and travel by train, the government punishes you with eye-watering fare increases” said Chris Page, chair of Railfuture “It really is crazy that at a time when there is a real need to reduce our carbon usage, all the good news is for the more polluting choices.
 All rail wants is for it to be treated fairly as we go about reducing carbon usage in transport.
 Surely the time is right for a fares freeze, which would match the gift to car users and air travellers.
 Anything else would go totally against the goals of COP26” The Climate Train - image from Avanti West Coast